emilsoman/homer/README.md

 - List tracked files :

         homer list
-- Push tracked files to GitHub
+- Sync with GitHub

-        homer push
+        homer sync

 A few days later ..

-Need to pair program at co-worker's hostile box .
+Need to pair program and code at co-worker's hostile box ?

-- To turn on ninja mode at hostile box:
+Want to use somebody's dotfiles repo you saw on GitHub ?

         homer hi <github login>

-- When friend complains after your display of awesomeness
+Rollback and use your original dotfiles ?

         homer bye

-## Wishlist
+## License

-- Use a table for listing tracked files and Symlinks ( Use [terminal table](https://github.com/visionmedia/terminal-table) ? )
+MIT